-Food Processing for Urban Gardeners provides the necessary skills to harvest, prepare and preserve food from urban gardens.
+Gain the necessary skills to harvest, prepare and preserve food from urban gardens.
 Learn the theory, practices and principles to store, can, dry and freeze the harvest.
 Current food safety guidelines and requirements are emphasized.

-Designed for urban community gardeners, co-operative associations, municipal planners and environmental advocates wishing to identify the potentials and constraints for gardens in the urban environment.
+This course is designed for urban community gardeners, co-operative associations, municipal planners and environmental advocates wishing to identify the potentials and constraints for gardens in the urban environment.

-- Select produce best suited for home food processing and preservation;
+- Select produce best suited for home food processing and preservation

-- Describe the key steps involved in canning, drying, and freezing foods as well as being able to describe the limitations of each methodology;
+- Describe the key steps involved in canning, drying, and freezing foods as well as being able to describe the limitations of each methodology

-- Assess whether various processing and storage methods are appropriate for specific fruits and vegetables;
+- Assess whether various processing and storage methods are appropriate for specific fruits and vegetables

-- Describe the basic mechanisms of food deterioration and how to minimize their impact;
+- Describe the basic mechanisms of food deterioration and how to minimize their impact

-- Develop a basic HACCP plan for home processing of fruits and vegetables;
+- Develop a basic HACCP plan for home processing of fruits and vegetables

-- Apply CFIA food safety guidelines to your own home food preservation work.
+- Apply CFIA food safety guidelines to your own home food preservation work

 - Introduction to Food Processing Basics